coreyclerico/ShellyMotion2UnofficialDriver/README.md

 Set the preferences in the device driver to query every 1 or 5 minutes.
 If the device detects motion or tampering it will do a callback to the Hubitat to requery.

 This is built on the same initial code of Scott Grayban's Shelly framework, please thank him for the work.
-I'm sure eventually thier will be a official version.
+I'm sure eventually there will be a official version.

 Enjoy.